 Here’s what I figured out:

 Moving on is the physical act of removing yourself from the relationship after it ends.
-That involves you or the other person moving out to get on with your lives separately.
-Letting go is the emotional release of the intense feelings you had for them; love, sadness, anger, disappointment or a combination of those.
+Whereas letting go is the emotional release of the intense feelings you had for them; love, sadness, anger, disappointment, or a combination of those.

 But there’s a lot more to say about the end of a relationship and the best way to proceed.